 If you are using the Doctor App, select your chosen Recognition Mode through your Settings.

 - Never miss a letter

-Use your Letters to Create list as a 'to-do list'.
-The Letters to Create list will contain all unwritten letters for the Appointment Types you wish to have a letter written for.
+Use your Letters to Create tab within the Letters List as a 'to-do list'.
+The Letters to Create tab will contain all unwritten letters for the Appointment Types you wish to have a letter written for.
 Choose the Appointment Types you wish to create a pending letter for here.

 - Ensure the referring GP and interested parties are added by admin